Home Drug Study Drug Study Lithium Carbonate (Eskalith)

 • Protect from light and moisture.

 • Monitor response to drug.
-Usual lag of 1–2 wk precedes response to lithium therapy.
+Usual lag of 1–2 weeks precedes response to lithium therapy.
 Keep physician informed of progress.

-• Monitor lithium level: Generally dosage regimen is designed to maintain serum lithium levels of 1.0–1.5 mEq/L in acute mania and 0.6–1.6 mEq/L during maintenance treatment; blood sample to determine serum lithium level is drawn prior to next dose (8–12 h after last dose) when lithium level is fairly stable.
+• Monitor lithium level: Generally, the dosage regimen is designed to maintain serum lithium levels of 1.0–1.5 mEq/L in acute mania and 0.6–1.2 mEq/L during maintenance treatment; blood sample to determine serum lithium level is drawn prior to the next dose (8–12 hours after the last dose) when lithium level is fairly stable.

 • Monitor for S&S of lithium toxicity, often when lithium levels are 1.5–2.0 mEq/L (e.g., vomiting, diarrhea, lack of coordination, drowsiness, muscular weakness, slurred speech).
 Withhold one dose and call physician.
 Drug should not be stopped abruptly.